||How UtahMountainBiking.com Reviews Trails

 old hand-drawn "I think I went that-a-way for about this far"

 How long does all this take?
 Creating a page for a new trail -- research, travel time,

 riding the trail, editing the photos, tweaking the GPS files, creating the

 maps, writing the trail description plus the by-the-mile riding instructions,

-Over the past 18 years, Bruce has created at least 20 new trail pages per
+Over the past 20 years, Bruce has created over 700 trail pages for this site,

 surprise that nobody else is giving this sort of information away for free.